KPN-CISO/AttackMatrix/README.md

-# MITRE ATT&CK API
+# MITRE ATT&CK API 2.0

 ## Introduction

-AttackMatrix is a Python module and PHP script to interact with and explore MITRE's ATT&CK® matrices.
+AttackMatrix API is a Python module to interact with and explore MITRE's ATT&CK® matrices.

+## Changelog

+Version 2 improves on the original version:

+- Initial cache generation time is now *seconds*(!) instead of minutes.
+- Occasional 'overlap' bugs should be fixed.
+- Code has been greatly simplified/improved to simplify MITRE ATT&CK parsing and lay some groundwork for upcoming features.
+- All ATT&CK matrices are now merged into a single searchable tree, with presence in matrices noted in its `Matrices` property.
+Consequently, queries are now 'matrix-agnostic' and may yield more (interesting) results.
+- Tree structure is now consistent:
+  - `Metadata` list() field for names, descriptions, urls.
+  - First level results are already sensible MITRE entities.
+  - Subkey/-value pair levels are predictable: unfolded key/value pairs always reveal first-level relationships.

+## Notes

+- Webgrapher is currently broken.
+I may fix it at some point the future.
+Currently, [MatterBot](https://github.com/uforia/MatterBot) may be able to provide you with the necessary graphs as well.
+- Both **deprecated and 1.0 API** interfaces have been removed!
+- You will need to update your code if you are using the old API endpoints.
+- This is 'point-zero' release, so many bugs and edge-cases may pop up soon.
+Expect additional updates/patches!

 ## Licensing